 The Craig Claiborne Bookstore is located on the first floor of Roth Hall and is open to students, faculty, staff, and visitors on days when classes are in session.
 Students can find a list of more than 1,000 titles, many of which are difficult to find elsewhere.
-Additionally, students can find many familiar names in professional cooking and baking, including J. A. Henckel, Ateco, as well as alumni and faculty authors.
-The bookstore is also a great place to find bottled and canned beverages, as well as a variety of sweet, salty, and savory snack options.
+Additionally, students can find many familiar names in professional cooking and baking, including J. A. Henckel, Ateco, and others.

-The bookstore sells a selection of school supplies, a variety of kitchen and baking tools and supplies, and a wide range of gift items from CIA logo sweatshirts and T-shirts to glassware and key chains, as well as elegant CIA diploma frames.
-Most items in stock plus an expanded selection of goods are available via the bookstore's website at: www.ciachef.bncollege.com.
-Students can purchase textbooks in store or via the website for in-store pick up or delivery.
+The bookstore also sells a selection of school supplies, health and beauty aids, and a wide range of gift items from sweatshirts and T-shirts to glassware and key chains, as well as elegant diploma frames.
+The bookstore also features gourmet foods such as fine chocolates, coffee, tea, oils, and vinegars, as well as products by graduates and local merchants.
+Most items in stock are available by mail and web order.
+The bookstore's website may be accessed via www.ciachef.bncollege.com.
+Students can purchase textbooks in store or via the website, and pick up in store.
+Please inquire about special-order services for books, knives, and tools.